Cold Fingers and Toes? Here’s What May Be Causing It

 Although many oral options are beneficial, if you do not enjoy taking oral medications, a topical cream can be a better option.
 Topical cream tends to help improve your condition if appropriately applied.

 Using a Raynaud’s Cream prescribed by a qualified doctor is known to have a relief effect and decrease your current symptoms.
 These topical creams are a great addition to any treatment plan.
 Custom compound formulas must be prescribed by a physician based on your personal medical history.
 Have your physician or doctor send a prescription to a pharmacy via phone or by electronic prescription.
-If you don’t have a physician, you can use a telemedicine service such as Strut Health.

 To this day, it’s unknown what causes Raynauds to affect the extremities, however it’s known that this condition is treatable by a medical professional.
 This condition is usually self-diagnosable.
 The distress from cold hands or feet can be chronic and may last for years or be lifelong.